krupani/web-object/README.md

 ## <a name="install"></a> Installation :eyes:
-There are multiple ways in which you can install and use testnow gem.
+There are multiple ways in which you can install and use web-object gem.
 You must have Ruby installed before you can install this gem.

 ### <a name="gem" /> 1.
 Install using gem command